hihipy/hihipy.github.io/content/sala/_index.md

 {{< /typeit >}}
 {{< /lead >}}

-Senior-level data analyst with seven-plus years across academic medical centers and higher education, specializing in Power BI dashboard development, ETL pipeline engineering, and institutional research analytics.
+Data Analyst II with seven-plus years across academic medical centers and higher education, specializing in Power BI dashboard development, ETL pipeline engineering, and institutional research analytics.
 Currently analyzing $540M+ in research activity at the University of Miami Miller School of Medicine.
 M.S. in Business Analytics, University of Miami.

 ## Experience